+REPAYMENT HISTORY

-REPAYMENT HISTORY Strong Interest and principal are current (i.e., not past due) and there is no evidence that the current loan balance includes any capitalized amounts of either principal or interest from previous loan roll-overs.
-A grace period of no more than 7 days may be allowed before payments are considered past due to allow for administrative errors on the part of borrower or the bank.
-Fair Interest or principal has historically been past due for more than 7 days but less than 30 days, or there is evidence of interest or principal capitalization.
-Unsatisfactory Interest or principal has been past due for more than 30 days, or there is evidence of equivalent rescheduling of payments or capitalization of interest.
+Strong Interest and principal are current (i.e., no arrears) and there is no evidence that the current loan balance includes any capitalized amounts of either principal or interest from previous loan roll-overs.
+A grace period of no more than 7 days may be allowed before payments are considered in arrears to allow for administrative errors on the part of borrower or the bank.
+Fair Interest or principal has historically been in arrears for more than 7 days but less than 30 days, or there is evidence of interest or principal capitalization.
+Unsatisfactory Interest or principal has been in arrears for more than 30 days, or there is evidence of equivalent rescheduling of payments or capitalization of interest.